-Plan ahead to ensure the safety of older drivers.
+Plan ahead to ensure the safety of aging drivers.

 Getting older does not mean a person's driving days are over, but with age comes physical and mental changes that may affect the ability to drive safely.
 According to the National Highway Traffic Safety Administration (NHTSA), 6,907 people 65 and older were killed in traffic crashes in 2018 (19% of all traffic fatalities).